nirajp82/Redis/02_09_Redis_PubSub.md

 **How does Pub/Sub work in StackExchange.Redis?**

 StackExchange.Redis supports Pub/Sub by using two connections to Redis.
 The first connection is used for interactive commands, such as setting and getting keys.
 The second connection is used for Pub/Sub messages.
 When a subscriber subscribes to a channel, Redis flips the connection over to subscriber mode.
 This means that the connection can only be used to receive Pub/Sub messages.
 This helps to ensure that Pub/Sub messages are not interrupted by other traffic on the connection.
+The separation of interactive and subscriber connections in StackExchange.Redis is designed to prevent interference between regular Redis commands and Pub/Sub operations.
+The dedicated subscriber connection allows for efficient and uninterrupted message handling without being affected by other non-Pub/Sub traffic.

 **How to subscribe to a channel**